 Points to consider

 Most of the countries in the world are covered by the various EU systems of preferential tariff treatment.
-Only around 20 countries are completely outside these systems (incl. the United States, Russia, Belarus, Saudi Arabia, Japan, Australia, Taiwan and Hong Kong).
+Only around 20 countries are completely outside these systems (incl. the United States, Russia, Belarus, Saudi Arabia, Australia, Taiwan and Hong Kong).